rcosta-git/rcosta-git.github.io/README.md

 ## Quantitative Financial Analysis and Trading: Start Here

+### Introduction

+Interactive Brokers (IBKR) has a nice [introduction to algorithmic trading](https://www.interactivebrokers.com/campus/ibkr-quant-news/retail-algorithmic-trading-a-complete-guide/) and a well-documented API, alongside brokers like TastyTrade, E*Trade and Webull.
+I essentially see three types of accessible short-term quantitative trading strategies:

+1. **Statistical Arbitrage**: It involves identifying a statistical relationship between two or more assets and profiting from the mispricing of the assets (pairs trading).
+2. **Momentum Trading**: Using machine learning algorithms and indicators to identify short-term momentum and scalping profits from temporary long or short positions or options.
+3. **Collecting Premiums**: Identifying options with high premiums and profiting from the selling of the options.
+This can also involve rangebound strategies like "the wheel."

+While my focus is currently on short-term trading, I also have an interest in long-term trading and investment.
+Quantitative strategies could also take the form of studying a company's balance sheet, competitive positioning, and management practices, and assigning a value to the company based on these factors, engaging in value investing.
+Building up portfolios of undervalued stocks and holding them for the long term could form one component of this strategy, while diversifying and rebalancing portfolios according to mean-variance analysis, or "modern portfolio theory," as first developed by Markowitz.

 ### Video lecture series
 Here are a few lecture series on financial mathematics, probability, statistics, and machine learning:
 - [MIT 14.01 Principles of Microeconomics, Fall 2023](https://www.youtube.com/playlist?list=PLUl4u3cNGP60V7HxLYRaJMbFzP77bzEjb)